Disty0/ipex_to_cuda/README.md

 ### Environment Variables

 - `IPEX_SDPA_SLICE_TRIGGER_RATE`: Specify when dynamic attention slicing for Scaled Dot Product Attention should get triggered for Intel ARC.
 This environment variable allows you to set the trigger rate in gigabytes (GB).
-The default is `4` GB.
+The default is `4`.

 - `IPEX_ATTENTION_SLICE_RATE`: Specify the dynamic attention slicing rate for 32 bit GPUs.
 This environment variable allows you to set the slicing rate in gigabytes (GB).
-The default is `4` GB.
+The default is `4`.

 - `IPEX_FORCE_ATTENTION_SLICE`: Specify to enable or disable Dynamic Attention.
 Useful for saving memory with Intel GPU MAX and Battlemage series.
 The default is `0`.
   - `1` will force enable dynamic attention slicing even if the GPU supports 64 bit.